 - Develop relationships with community leaders and business leaders through scheduled visits, community involvement and various recruitment opportunities.

-- Seasonal travel will be required for this position, mostly within a 60-mile radius of Millikin University.
-Overnight travel would be rare.
+- Seasonal travel will be required for this position.
+Overnight travel may occur.

 - In conjunction with the University Registrar, use available resources to provide accurate and timely support for transfer students with questions about transferability of courses, academic planning, and differences between similar academic programs.

 - Regularly monitor the inquiry, prospect, application, and deposit numbers to focus on attaining assigned objectives.